 Puff pastry contains a lot of fat, it needs the fat to form all those layers.
-A commonly used fat is butter, but margarine is a good alternative.
-The fat content in puff pastry is at least half the weight of the flour, but it can be as high as 1:1.
+A commonly used fat is butter, but margarine (the hard one, not spreadable margarine) is a good alternative.
+The fat content in puff pastry is at least half the weight of the flour, but the ratio of flour to fat can be as high as 1:1.

 We’ve got a recipe for puff pastry at the bottom of this post, walking you through all the instructions to do it at home.
 The process for making it at home is very similar to how manufacturers do it (as we will see later), although they will automate part of the process.